 Increasingly, we are helping people to do this online but sometimes it is still easier to go and buy what someone needs from local shops and then arrange for it to be shipped out to them.
 This applies particularly to items such as magazines, comics, and books that may no longer be available from mainstream suppliers, but can still be found in second-hand book shops and the like.
 This may sound like an easy job but, increasingly, we are finding that some requests are a real challenge.
 For example, replacement parts for technical items, such as printers or mobile phones, are often restricted to those countries where the original item was bought and cannot be sourced in the UK.

 Do you subscribe to, or receive with a membership, any magazine or journal that goes into the (paper recycling) bin after you have read it?
-Would you be willing to post that on to a mission worker instead?
-Alternatively, would you consider starting a subscription specifically so that mission workers or their family members could regularly receive a magazine that they would really appreciate?
-Or perhaps you are in contact with mission workers and could ask if they would like to receive any specific magazine or journal?
+Would you be willing to post that on to amission worker instead?
+Alternatively, would you consider starting a subscription specifically so that a mission worker or their family member could regularly receive a magazine that they would really appreciate?
+Or perhaps you are in contact with a mission worker whom you might ask if they would like to receive any specific magazine or journal?

 We are very grateful for all offers of support.
 However, as a faith-based charity, and because we are in contact with some people whose identity and location needs to be guarded, we would ask that anyone willing to send out magazines becomes a member of MissionAssist.
 This involves reading our policies and statement of belief then signifying your agreement to these on an application form.
 We welcome financial donations, of course, but that really is entirely optional.